A Nonparametric Framework for Universal Difference-in-Differences: Abstract

 \section{Abstract}

-Difference-in-differences (DiD) is a popular method to evaluate treatment effects of real-world policy interventions.
-Several approaches have previously developed under alternative identifying assumptions in settings where pre- and post-treatment outcome measurements are available.
-However, these approaches suffer from several limitations, either (i) they only apply to continuous outcomes and the average treatment effect on the treated, or (ii) they depend on the scale of outcome, or (iii) they assume the absence of unmeasured confounding given pre-treatment covariate and outcome measurements, or (iv) they lack semiparametric efficiency theory.
-In this paper, we develop a new framework for causal identification and inference in DiD settings that satisfies (i)-(iv), making it universally applicable, unlike existing DiD methods.
-Key to our framework is an odds ratio equi-confounding (OREC) assumption, which states that the generalized odds ratio relating treatment and treatment-free potential outcome is stable across pre- and post-treatment periods.
-Under the OREC assumption, we establish nonparametric identification for any potential treatment effect on the treated in view, which in principle would be identifiable under the stronger assumption of no unmeasured confounding.
-Moreover, we develop a consistent, asymptotically linear, and semiparametric efficient estimator of treatment effects on the treated by leveraging recent learning theory.
-We illustrate our framework with extensive simulation studies and two well-established real-world applications in labor economics and traffic safety evaluation.
+Difference-in-differences (DiD) is a popular approach to evaluate treatment effects in settings where both pre- and post-treatment measurements of the outcome are available.
+Despite its popularity, existing methods face important limitations.
+Specifically, they either: (i) only apply to continuous outcomes and the average treatment effect on the treated; (ii) are sensitive to the transformation of the outcome; (iii) rely on a no unmeasured confounding assumption given pre-treatment covariates and outcome; (iv) lack semiparametric efficiency theory.
+In this paper, we introduce a novel framework for causal identification and inference in DiD settings that overcomes limitations (i)-(iv), making it the only existing framework that simultaneously satisfies these properties.
+Key to our framework is an \emph{odds ratio equi-confounding} assumption, which states that the generalized odds ratio function relating treatment and treatment-free potential outcome is stable across time periods, a form of distributional parallel trends assumption.
+Under this assumption, we establish nonparametric identification of virtually any standard treatment effect on the treated, including quantile treatment effects on the treated.
+We also develop corresponding consistent, asymptotically linear, and semiparametric efficient estimators that leverage modern statistical learning theory.
+We illustrate our framework through simulation studies and two real-world applications using Zika virus outbreak data and traffic safety data.

-\textit{Keywords}: Average treatment effect on the treated, Generalized odds ratio, Minimax estimation, Mixed-bias property, Quantile treatment effect on the treated
+{\it Keywords:} Average treatment effect on the treated, Generalized odds ratio, Mixed-bias property, Quantile treatment effect on the treated